 - Monetary donations to assist individuals with needs that don't fall within the scope of our grant funding.
 Our Hotline assists individuals and families with rent assistance, utility assistance, and payment for prescription medications.

 Administration Offices: 681 Center St NE, Salem, OR 97301 | Ph.
 503.588.5828 | F. 503.588.5852 | Email: email@example.com

 Our HOST and HOAP Programs offer those facing homelessness support that will help them take steps toward an enhanced quality of life with the ultimate goal of obtaining self-sufficiency.
 Please consider making a donation to one of our special initiatives.
-Simply note which project you'd like your funds to go to when you make your donation.
+Simply select which project you'd like your funds to go to when you make your donation.

-Document funds are used to pay for:
+Barrier funds are used to pay for:

-Cost: about $35 - $50 each
+- Application fees for housing | Cost: about $35 - $50 each

 - Identification Cards & drivers licenses | Cost: $45

 - Bus passes | Cost: $45 for a 30 day pass $3.25 per day pass

 Having a safe place to participate in the normalcy of a shower, a haircut, fingernail painting, and picking out clean clothing is a given to many of us, but for the women of HOAP, our Day Center may be the only chance they get.